seebi/dircolors-solarized/README.md

     blue      #268bd2  4/4 blue      33 #0087ff 55 -10 -45  38 139 210 205  82  82
     cyan      #2aa198  6/6 cyan      37 #00afaf 60 -35 -05  42 161 152 175  74  63
     green     #859900  2/2 green     64 #5f8700 60 -20  65 133 153   0  68 100  60

+NOTE:

+*   for "16-color Exact" themes, the TERMCOL column lists the ANSI colors that are replaced with Solarized colors
+*   for "256-color Degraded" themes, the HEX column lists the approximate Solarized colors that are used